spikegrobstein/capnotify-commit_log/README.md

 A future version should support other SCMs if you're into that kind of thing.
 Anyone with repositories on other SCMs is encouraged to send me a pull request implementing that.

+NOTE: This is very much a work in progress and is NOT production ready.
+This is the first plugin for Capnotify and it's being used to work out aspects of the extension API.

 ## Installation

 Add this line to your application's Gemfile: